Geometric Exercises in Paper Folding

 Geometric Exercises in Paper Folding is a book on the mathematics of paper folding.
 It was written by Indian mathematician T. Sundara Row, first published in India in 1893, and later republished in many other editions.
 Its topics include paper constructions for regular polygons, symmetry, and algebraic curves.
-According to historian of mathematics Michael Friedman, it became "one of the main engines of the popularization of folding as a mathematical activity".
+According to the historian of mathematics Michael Friedman, it became "one of the main engines of the popularization of folding as a mathematical activity".

 Publication history

 Geometric Exercises in Paper Folding was first published by Addison & Co. in Madras in 1893.
 The book became known in Europe through a remark of Felix Klein in his book Vorträge über ausgewählte Fragen der Elementargeometrie (1895) and its translation Famous Problems Of Elementary Geometry (1897).
 Based on the success of Geometric Exercises in Paper Folding in Germany, the Open Court Press of Chicago published it in the US, with updates by Wooster Woodruff Beman and David Eugene Smith.
 Although Open Court listed four editions of the book, published in 1901, 1905, 1917, and 1941, the content did not change between these editions.
 The fourth edition was also published in London by La Salle, and both presses reprinted the fourth edition in 1958.

 The contributions of Beman and Smith to the Open Court editions have been described as "translation and adaptation", despite the fact that the original 1893 edition was already in English.
-Beman and Smith also replaced many footnotes by references to their own work, replaced some of the diagrams by photographs, and removed some remarks specific to India.
+Beman and Smith also replaced many footnotes with references to their own work, replaced some of the diagrams by photographs, and removed some remarks specific to India.
 In 1966, Dover Publications of New York published a reprint of the 1905 edition, and other publishers of out-of-copyright works have also printed editions of the book.